ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 - Version control system integration.

 There are a number of editors that provide these and many more features.
-The key players are CLion, Visual Studio Code, Emacs, Vim, and Neovim.
-This series recommends you install [Neovim][2].
+The key players are CLion, Visual Studio Code, Emacs, Vim, and NeoVim.
+This series recommends you install [NeoVim][2].

-Why Neovim?
-Neovim includes all the modern features introduced in this section and more.
-Neovim is [free as in beer][3].
+Why NeoVim?
+NeoVim includes all the modern features introduced in this section and more.
+NeoVim is [free as in beer][3].
 You don't have to pay Microsoft or JetBrains a monthly subscription fee for a text editor/IDE.
-You configure Neovim using Lua.
+You configure NeoVim using Lua.
 Lua is arguably a more user friendly configuration language than vimscript or Emacs' Lisp dialect.
-Most importantly, Neovim has an active community of developers maintaining and creating new plugins.
+Most importantly, NeoVim has an active community of developers maintaining and creating new plugins.

 ## Installation and Base Configuration

-The following command will install Neovim on an Arch Linux system:
+The following command will install NeoVim on an Arch Linux system:

 ```bash
 sudo pacman -S neovim
 ```

-There's two paths you can take in regards to configuring Neovim: create a custom configuration from scratch or use a community distribution.
-If you're completely new to Neovim, the best option is to start with a distribution that suits you.
+There's two paths you can take in regards to configuring NeoVim: create a custom configuration from scratch or use a community distribution.
+If you're completely new to NeoVim, the best option is to start with a distribution that suits you.
 There are a number of distributions to choose from:

 - AstroVim